Content

 Talk about benefits.

-Plus, asking a doctor about weight loss drugs online may feel less intimidating than speaking to someone face to face.
+Plus, asking a doctor about weight loss drugs online may feel less intimidating than speaking to someone face-to-face.
 There’s absolutely no shame in asking about your weight loss options, but if doing so online helps you feel more comfortable, we’re all for it.

 You can get ongoing support online, too, saving you lots of time in the long run.
 You may be more likely to check in with providers virtually, as it’s quick and easy to do so.
 Ongoing provider support may even help you maintain your weight loss over the long term.